NexPlayer/iOS-SDK/advanced.md

 Default value is YES

 > **Note**
-In case of CEA608 caption, NXCaptionView::useCEA608CustomView should be set to YES to use this prop- erty.
+In case of CEA608 caption, NXCaptionView::use CEA608CustomView should be set to YES to use this property.

 #### - (UIColor∗) backgroundColor [read], [write], [nonatomic], [strong]